IBM-Cloud/docs/services/Cloudant/api/authorization.md

 ```
 {:codeblock}

-## Creating API Keys
+## API keys

->	**Note**: An earlier method of generating API keys by `POST`ing to
-the `https://cloudant.com/api/generate_api_key` endpoint is deprecated.

-Use API keys to give access to a person or application without creating a new Cloudant account for that person or application.
+Use API keys to enable database access for a person or application,
+but without creating a new {{site.data.keyword.cloudantfull}} account for that person or application.
-An API key consists of a randomly generated user name and password.
+An API key is a randomly generated user name and password.
-The key is given the wanted access permissions.
+The key is given the wanted access permissions for a database.

-When generated,
+When a key is generated,
+and granted the required access permissions,
-the API key can be used in the same way as a normal user account,
+the API key can be used in the same way as a normal user account.

-for example by granting read,
-write,
-or admin access permissions.
+However,
 API keys are not the same as normal user accounts.
 In particular,
 an API key does not have access to the dashboard.